 About the Plan

-A better mental health, AOD and suicide prevention service system in eastern and north-eastern Melbourne.
+A better mental health, alcohol and other drugs, and suicide prevention service system in eastern and north-eastern Melbourne.

-The Australian and Victorian Governments asked Primary Health Networks (PHNs) across Australia to develop Regional Integrated Mental Health, AOD and Suicide Prevention Plans to improve services.
+The Australian and Victorian Governments asked Primary Health Networks (PHNs) across Australia to develop Regional Integrated Mental Health, alcohol and other drugs (AOD) and Suicide Prevention Plans to improve services.

 This project follows a staged approach to define priority areas for collective action: